ok-ryoko/zig-notes/notes/allowzero.md

 # allowzero #

-Created on 2024-04-04; last updated on 2024-04-09
+Created on 2024-04-04; last updated on 2024-05-13

-If the type of a pointer has the `allowzero` qualifier, then that pointer may hold the zero address.
+If the [type of a pointer](./pointer.md) has the `allowzero` qualifier, then that pointer may hold the zero address.

 For example, the type `*allowzero T` represents a [single-item pointer](./single-item-pointer.md) that may hold the zero address.